Shoulder, Hip & Elbow Pain

-At Orewa Chiropractic, we specialise in joint disorders from the spine, and also shoulder, hip and elbow pain.
+At Orewa Chiropractic, we specialise in joint disorders from the spine and shoulder, hip, and elbow pain.

-At Orewa Chiropractic, we have a profound expertise in shoulder conditions having a spinal origin and provide serious relief to the patients experiencing pain and disabling.
-We also recommend original exercises that increase strength and flexibility of the spine and upper girdle.
+At Orewa Chiropractic, we have profound expertise in shoulder conditions having a spinal origin and provide deep relief to the patients experiencing pain and disabling.
+We also recommend original exercises that increase the strength and flexibility of the spine and upper girdle.

-Most of the hip problems come from inside the hip such as labrum tear, osteoarthritis or arthritis, or outside including tendinitis, bursitis, muscle strain or pelvis dysfunction (twist or tilt).
+Most hip problems come from inside the hip, such as labrum tear, osteoarthritis or arthritis, or outside including tendinitis, bursitis, muscle strain or pelvis dysfunction (twist or tilt).

-However, hip pain is not always due to a local issue and may refer from the back, lumbar and thoracic spine, through a nerve.
-The pain is then resented where the nerve ends, the hip, and not where it is factually impinged.
+However, hip pain is not always due to a local issue and may refer to a nerve from the back, lumbar, and thoracic spine.
+The pain is then resented where the nerve ends, the hip, and not where it factually impinges.

-At Orewa Chiropractic, we will first assess the hip function and lesion combined with a spine examination to provide the most relevant treatments.
+At Orewa Chiropractic, we will first assess the hip function and lesion combined with a spine examination to provide the most appropriate treatments.

-Most of the patients that we treat present a tendinopathy like tennis’ elbow or golfer’s elbow often due to overuse or misuse of the forearm.
-However, a thorough examination is necessary because an impinged nerve at the spine level can reproduce the type of the pain.
+Most of the patients we treat present tendinopathy like tennis elbow or golfer’s elbow often due to overuse or misuse of the forearm.
+However, a thorough examination is necessary because an impinged nerve at the spine level can reproduce the type of pain.

-At Orewa Chiropractic, we assess spine, shoulder, elbow and wrist in addition of muscular and tendon examination to provide the most specific diagnosis to proper rehabilitation.
+At Orewa Chiropractic, we assess the spine, shoulder, elbow and wrist in addition to muscular and tendon examination to provide the most specific diagnosis for proper rehabilitation.